MEMPHIS – PLASTIC FIELD

 Curated by Jean Blanchaert and Adriano Berengo

-Just like in the early ‘80s when the design group challenged the minimalist trend with a multicoloured, pop art-inspired style with a provocative soul, this time Memphis’ iconic works will stand out in contrast with Palazzo Franchetti’s historical backcloth.
-As a frame for the exhibition, a field of black leaves and plants is set to fade out any surrounding colour and let the visitors’ attention focus on the bold and daring range of tones and shapes which allowed architect Ettore Sottsass to leave an unforgettable mark in the global design scene of his time, together with the other co-founders of the movement.
+Just like in the early ‘80s when the design group challenged the minimalist trend with a multicolored, pop art-inspired style with a provocative soul, this time Memphis’ iconic works stood out in contrast with Palazzo Franchetti’s historical backdrop.
+As a frame for the exhibition, a field of black leaves and plants was set to fade out any surrounding colour and let the visitors’ attention focus on the bold and daring range of tones and shapes which allowed architect Ettore Sottsass to leave an unforgettable mark in the global design scene of his time, together with the other co-founders of the movement.

 A thematic room is set to celebrate the impactful shapes and chromatic range of Memphis’ glassworks and to express Fondazione Berengo’s commitment in promoting the elegance and versatility of Murano’s glassmaking.
 Starting from 1989, Berengo Studio offers a top-class furnace for architects, artists and designers for the exploration this exquisite art medium.